dipanshu512/COl764/README.md

 # COl764
-This is Information Retrieval and Web Search course taken by Prof. Srikanta Bedathur Jagannath.
+This is Repository of course Assignments of Information Retrieval and Web Search course taken by Prof. Srikanta Bedathur Jagannath.